Functional limit theorems for the Multi-dimensional Elephant Random Walk: Introduction

-Over the last decade, many references addressing the ERW has emerged; a non-exhaustive list of references, with further references therein, is given by \cite{bertoinbaur}, \cite{bercu}, \cite{berculaulin}, \cite{colettischuetz}, \cite{arxivbaur}, \cite{kuersten}.
-In contrast, and to the best of my knowledge, the MERW, while being a natural process to consider, has received far less attention than its one-dimensional special case.
-In \cite{lyu}, \cite{cressoni} the authors consider the special case of $d=2$.
+Over the last decade many references addressing the ERW have emerged; see \cite{arxivbaur, bertoinbaur, bercu, berculaulin, colettischuetz, kuersten} with further references therein.
+A striking feature that has been pointed at in those works is that the long-time behaviour of the ERW exhibits a phase transition at some critical memory parameter $p_c$.
+Governed by this critical memory parameter $p_c$, it is common in the literature to distinguish between three regimes: the so-called \textit{diffusive regime} ($p<p_c)$, the \textit{critical regime} ($p=p_c$) and the \textit{superdiffusive regime} ($p>p_c$).
+In contrast to the ERW the MERW, while being a natural process to consider, has received far less attention than its one-dimensional special case.
+In \cite{cressoni} and \cite{lyu} the authors consider the special case of $d=2$.
 Quite recently, Bercu and Laulin \cite{berculaulin} established in the \textit{diffusive regime} almost sure convergence in the sense of the law of large numbers for the MERW.
-Further, they provided the asymptotic normality of the MERW when properly normalised in both, the diffusive and \textit{critical regimes}.
+Further, they provided the asymptotic normality of the MERW when properly normalised in both, the \textit{diffusive} and \textit{critical regimes}.
 In the \textit{superdiffusive regime}, they proved the almost sure convergence of the MERW to some non-degenerate random variable.
 Their analysis relied on asymptotic results for multi-dimensional martingales.

-Here, as in the article of Baur and Bertoin \cite{bertoinbaur}, we use a connection to Pólya-urns.
-In conjunction with the paper of Janson \cite{janson}, in order to provide functional limit theorems for the former.
+Here, as in the article of Baur and Bertoin \cite{bertoinbaur}, we use a connection between the MERW and Pólya urns.
+Said connection allows us to establish functional limit theorems for the MERW by using the results provided by Janson \cite{janson} for the more general framework of Pólya urns.
 Notably, our limit theorems are stronger than finite-dimensional convergence of the MERW.
 They imply convergence of continuous functionals of the properly rescaled MERW and thus generalise results shown in Bercu and Laulin \cite{berculaulin}.
-As an example of application, we give a direct proof of a recent result of Bercu and Laulin \cite{berculaulincenter} on the center of mass of the MERW.
+For a direct application, we show that the (rescaled) Euclidean norm process of the MERW converges to a Bessel process and we give a direct proof of a recent result by Bercu and Laulin \cite{berculaulincenter} on the center of mass of the MERW.

+We stress that the ERW is a \textit{time-inhomogeneous} Markov chain, although some works in the literature improperly assert its non-Markovian character.
+In contrast, the MERW in dimensions greater or equal to two is indeed non-Markovian.